Massachusetts Eminent Domain Attorneys

 Frequently Asked Questions

-Prior to initiating an eminent domain lawsuit, the condemnor is required to issue an offer of compensation to the landowner.
-This offer is a condemnation pre-requisite, and any failure to issue this offer is grounds for dismissal of a subsequent condemnation action.
 Though this offer must be issued, it is not necessarily required to be “fair” or representative of what a landowner is entitled to.
-More often than not, the pre-condemnation offer will fail to properly compensate a landowner.
-For example, an offer for a partial taking of property may fail to include compensation for the damage that taking is causing to the remnant.
+More often than not, the pre-condemnation offer fails to compensate the landowner adequately.
+For example, an offer for a partial taking of property may fail to include compensation for the damage that the taking is causing to the remnant.
 In this situation, the condemnor will have followed the law in issuing the offer, but the landowner is still left with an insufficient amount of compensation for the taking.
-It is up to the landowner to challenge this offer and get the right amount of money.

-In addition to compensation for the taking, in situations where an acquisition will displace a business or residence, the relocated entity is entitled to re-establish costs necessary to relocate.
-For residences, this can include moving expenses and if necessary, a differential payment to ensure the resident can buy an available replacement home.
-For businesses, this can include a whole host of issues: including relocating fixtures, re-establishing advertising, and finding a new suitable location.
-All of these items are compensable; however, condemnors are notorious for not properly considering the extent of the expenses necessary to relocate.
-An eminent domain attorney should help you secure these funds.
+For residences, this can include moving expenses and, if necessary, a differential payment to ensure the resident can buy an available replacement home.
+For businesses, this can include a range of issues, such as relocating fixtures, reestablishing advertising, and finding a suitable new location.
+All of these items are compensable; however, condemnors are notorious for not properly considering the full extent of the expenses necessary for relocation.
+A Massachusetts eminent domain attorney should help you secure these funds.

 When you feel hopeless about your eminent domain case, it’s important to keep in mind that there are limits to the government’s power.
 For instance, the government must:

--Follow Massachusetts pre-condemnation law and procedure
+• Follow the Massachusetts pre-condemnation law and procedure.

--Offer just compensation in exchange for taking the land
+• Offer just compensation in exchange for taking the land.

--Provide some justification for the offer that has been issued
+• Provide some justification for the offer that has been issued.

--Solely use the property acquired for a “public use.”
+• Solely use the property acquired for a “public use.”

-The timeline for eminent domain cases in Massachusetts varies greatly, depending on the type of land being taken, the reasons the land is being seized, and other factors.
-Most of the time the eminent domain case is set to go to court within a year—but in some circumstances, the timeline could be longer.
-Fortunately, most eminent domain cases are resolved through mediation before they go to court.
+The timeline for eminent domain cases in Massachusetts varies greatly, depending on the type of land being taken, the reasons for the seizure, and other factors.
+Most of the time, the eminent domain case is set to go to court within a year—but in some circumstances, the timeline could be longer.

 Learn More

-It is very difficult to stop an eminent domain acquisition in any state–including Massachusetts.
-To stop a taking altogether, the landowner must demonstrate that the taking authority has not followed the law, in procedure or in substance, in attempting to acquire the property.
-Some examples of this would be not properly issuing a pre-condemnation offer or failing to identify a proper “public use” for the acquisition.
-If, however, the condemnor has followed procedure and the taking is for a “public use,” as defined by state and federal law, the condemnor will be able to take the property.
+If the condemnor has followed procedure and the taking is for a “public use,” as defined by state and federal law, the condemnor will be able to take the property.
 That isn’t the end of the fight, however.
 A landowner is still entitled to “just compensation” for the acquisition and is further entitled to his or her day in court to argue for this compensation.
-And unlike in stopping the taking, this fight is fought on a much more even playing field.
+Unlike an attempt to stop the taking, this fight is fought on a much more even playing field.

 Meet Our Team